pratikdas3197/AI-Footfall-Counter/README.md

 - The `output` directory will contain the output video and output CSV files.
 - The `models` directory contain the AI models.
 Ultralytics YOLOv12n is used.
 - The `counter_jobs.db` will contain the database of the AI counting jobs.
-- The `.env` file contains the default values for the AI counting parameters.
+- The `.env` file contains the default AI counting and tracking parameters.